wxcctechsummit/wxcclabguides/TechSummitRoW_2021/CCAI.md

 ### Lab Objective

-- This lab is designed to help you configure a Google DialogFlow Agent using CCAI (Contact Center AI) on Webex Contact Center and utilize TTS (Text-to-speech) capabilities.
+- This lab is designed to help you configure a Google DialogFlow Agent using CCAI (Contact Center AI) on Webex Contact Center and utilize TTS (Text-to-Speech) capabilities.

 - At the end of this lab, you should have a fully functioning bot front-ending the Webex Contact Center and text to speech prompts.

-### Pre-requisites
+### Prerequisites

 - You must have a Google Account created.

 - A credit/debit card (American Express, Mastercard or Visa) is needed to create the Google Billing account.
-> **Note:** No card will be automatically billed anything, but a billing account needs to be setup to utilize TTS.
+> **Note:** No card will be automatically billed any cost, but a billing account needs to be setup to be able to utilize TTS.

-- Lab 2 (IVR Contact Routing Lab) should be completed, as same call flows will be used and expanded upon.
+- Lab 2 ([IVR Contact Routing Lab](https://wxcctechsummit.github.io/wxcclabguides/TechSummitRoW_2021/IVR.html)) should be completed, as same call flows will be used and expanded upon.

 ### Quick Links